morti747/MYSQL-PYTHON-SCRIPT-PROJECT/README.md

 ##

 Python needs a MySQL driver to access the MySQL database, in this project we'll use the driver "MySQL Connector".\
-To handle connection errors, use the Error onject and catch all errors.\
+To handle connection errors, use the Error onject and catch all errors using the errors.Error exception:\
 the Cursor object is used to execute statements to communicate with the MySQL database.\
 you can create Cursor object using the cursor() method of the connection object/class.